jeffjen/adventure-time-devops/_posts/2016-03-13-setup-jekll-workspace-and-deploy-strats.md

 ## Before you start
 If you had missed the first post about
 [How I build this blog site]({{site.baseurl}}{% post_url 2016-03-12-how-i-build-this-blog-site %})
 you might want to check that out first.
-But if you are interated only in learning how to manage Jekyll and Deployment Strategy, [skip ahead](#create-a-jekyll-site)
+But if you are interested only in learning how to manage Jekyll and Deployment Strategy, [skip ahead](#create-a-jekyll-site)

 Here is the template Vagrantfile you will be using, notice that I had already added the box we provisioned earlier as `jekyll/3`:

-{% include youtube.html id="yQn7JR0uqIM" %}

 {% gist jeffjen/e170fa06e6ef892cb77c %}

 ## Create a jekyll site
 Make a decision on where you want to place your site source in, here I refer it by `jekyll-sites`.

+{% include youtube.html id="yQn7JR0uqIM" %}

 {% highlight bash %}
 # Bootstrap a new site called your-testing-site